Steve Anthony (wrestler)

-Steve Anthony (born October 20, 1977 in Tampa, Florida) is an American professional wrestler and trainer.
+Steve Anthony (born October 20, 1977, in Tampa, Florida) is an American professional wrestler and trainer.
 Throughout his career, Anthony has competed for various promotions throughout the United States and Japan most notably Ring of Honor, World League Wrestling, New Japan, Pro Wrestling Noah, and various National Wrestling Alliance member promotions.
 Within the NWA, Anthony is a former two-time NWA World Junior Heavyweight Champion, a title which he defended in both America and Japan.

 Professional Wrestling career

 Early Career and World League Wrestling

 In 1991, Anthony began training in professional wrestling in Florida at the age of 13.
 He came under the tutelage of "Bullet" Bob & Scott Armstrong and began competing in wrestling bouts at 15.
 In 2003, Anthony made his professional debut with NWA Wildside, thus beginning a long working relationship with the National Wrestling Alliance.
 He would continue to wrestle almost exclusively for NWA Wildside throughout 2003 and began competing for MCW Pro Wrestling in 2004, reaching the finals of the 5th annual Shamrock Cup.
-Between 2004-2005, Anthony worked for various promotions throughout the Southern USA and Maryland, and in 2006, he debuted for Harley Race's World League Wrestling where he became WLW Heavyweight Champion on January 30, 2009.
+Between 2004 and 2005, Anthony worked for various promotions throughout the Southern USA and Maryland, and in 2006, he debuted for Harley Race's World League Wrestling where he became WLW Heavyweight Champion on January 30, 2009.